What Is A Relative Frequency Distribution

 This simple formula allows us to transform raw counts into meaningful proportions that are easier to interpret and compare.
 Relative frequency distributions are particularly useful when dealing with large datasets or when comparing datasets with different sample sizes, as they normalize the data and allow for direct comparisons.

 The concept of relative frequency is deeply rooted in probability theory and statistics.
-It provides an empirical estimate of the probability of observing a particular value or category.
+In practice, it provides an empirical estimate of the probability of observing a particular value or category.
 In the long run, as the number of observations increases, the relative frequency of an event tends to converge to its true probability.
 This is known as the law of large numbers, a fundamental principle in statistics.

-Furthermore, relative frequency distributions play a crucial role in constructing probability distributions.
+Beyond that, relative frequency distributions play a crucial role in constructing probability distributions.
 A probability distribution is a mathematical function that describes the likelihood of different outcomes in a random experiment.
-By collecting data and calculating relative frequencies, we can approximate the shape of the underlying probability distribution.
+And by collecting data and calculating relative frequencies, we can approximate the shape of the underlying probability distribution.
 This allows us to make predictions and draw inferences about the population from which the data was sampled.

 Today, relative frequency distributions are used in a wide variety of fields, including: